Jebq/Artnet-Scraper/README.md

 # Artnet-Scraper
-Python tool to scrap images from artnet website.
+Python script to scrap images from artnet website.

 ## Disclaimer